EtherTyper/POSTAL/README.md

 # POSTAL
 Source code of RWS's POSTAL, imported from hg on BitBucket.
-I may make some modifications.
+I may modify the app to be more family-friendly.

 ## INSTALL